rudotriton/scriptable-calendar-widget/README.md

 - `locale` - a Unicode locale identifier string, this would change the weekday letters to the specified language.
 - `textColor` - color of all the other text
 - `eventDateTimeOpacity` - opacity value for event times
-- `showEventsView` - to show the events view or not, this would be set through widget parameters in order to set it per widget basis. (check: [Small widgets](#small-widgets))
+- `widgetType` - for small widgets it determines which side to show.
+This would be set through widget parameters in order to set it per widget basis, rather than setting here and having all small widgets be the same type. (check: [Small widgets](#small-widgets))
-- `showCalendarView` - to show the calendar view or not, also set through widget parameters.
 - `showAllDayEvents` - would either show or hide all day events.
 - `showCalendarBullet` - would show a `●` in front of the event name which matches the calendar color from which the event originates.
 - `startWeekOnSunday` - would start the week either on a Sunday or a Monday.